 The overall health index of corporate employees is showing a downward slope only because there is very little passion invested in work.
 People are working with the belief that when you work in a particular company, you will get a lot of money.
 It is true that you will get a handsome salary for the little or no experience they come with.
 However, there is no life forming out of that work.

 Work and life

 Honestly, when you work with passion, your life gets enriched.
 Else, you cannot be happy doing what you don’t love doing!
-Life must be about work, happiness, joy, celebration and enrichment.
+Life must be about work, happiness, joy, celebration, and enrichment.
 When work doesn’t enrich you, nothing else will.
 The old saying; “Love what you do and do what you love” has much value in it.
 Does that mean that people who love their work don’t get stressed?
-Of course they do.
-They experience positive stress which for a short time feels good, but, on the long run, can cause a burn out.
+Of course, they do.
+They experience positive stress which for a short time feels good, but, in the long run, can cause burnout.

 Rejuvenating the body and mind

 Ayurveda has various therapies and treatments to rejuvenate the body and mind.
 Some of these therapies and treatments are the most commonly heard term called Panchakarma.
 However, this treatment has a limitation.
 It cannot be done at all times.
-Then, there the lesser known therapy called Marma Chikitsa.
-This is a dry therapy which promises instant results and is also a life saver to many.
+Then, there is the lesser-known therapy called Marma Chikitsa.
+This is a dry therapy that promises instant results and is also a life saver to many.

 It is important to maintain your body and mind.
 After all, life happens, when you live it well.